 Wolfgang Petersen made the brilliant Das Boot before he made In the Line of Fire, Outbreak, and Air Force One.
 His last three films are mediocre, all of them falling in the stock action films department.
 I enjoyed them all, but any director could have done them.
 I did not know Petersen’s full potential till I saw his first big hit, Das Boot.

-Das Boot takes place about a German U-boat.
+Das Boot takes place aboard a German U-boat.
 This is where the film really shines.
 Because it’s a German U-boat in the middle of World War II, the audience is not about to cheer for the crew.
 We are left gripped by the story and their mission, instead of the hurrah of the “American Navy going out and kicking enemy butt.”

 Das Boot follows a reporter (Herbert Grönemeyer) who goes on a tour of duty with a U-boat.
 The U-boat is captained by a man only known as Captain (Jürgen Prochnow).
 Though the captain is the eldest and strongest of all the men aboard the U-boat, he is only in his mid-thirties.
 He is serving on a boat full of young men, all of whom need strong leadership.
-The Captain is the source of the leadership.
+The Captain is the source of that leadership.
 The Captain is not a real supporter of Hitler or the Nazis.
 He’s just doing his job.
 This is shown early on in the film.

-Das Boot goes one step further; it shows us what life is like on a tin can like the U-boat.
+Das Boot goes one step further; it shows us what life is like on a tin can like a U-boat.
 The U-boat is truly a tin can - its dimensions barely wider than a man with his arms outstretched and its height almost as tall as a man.
 Das Boot goes to show that a submariner’s life during a war is truly 90% sheer boredom and 10% pure terror.
 We experience life at the pace that the crew does - slow as molasses and repetitive, or quiet and sweat-filled as the boat lays dormant trying to avoid depth charges.

 Petersen and cinematographer Jost Vacano chose an ingenious way of conveying the cramped conditions of a U-boat to the audience by shooting the whole movie from within a real replica of a U-boat.
 This meant shooting with a specially designed camera that could be used to follow crewmembers from one end of the U-boat to the other.
 This makes for a movie that looks and feels cramped.